 Pallet Selection Considerations

-Pallet Materials Pallets are manufactured from a variety of materials.
+Pallets are manufactured from a variety of materials.
 The wood pallet dominates the marketplace, providing an excellent value regarding price and performance.
-It is stiff, inexpensive, and easily fabricated into various sizes as required.
+Wood is a stiff material, inexpensive, and easily fabricated into various sizes as required.
 Pallets manufactured from other materials also play important roles.
 Plastic pallets are prized for several reasons, including durability, ease of cleaning, exemption from ISPM 15 requirements and other benefits.
 Paper pallets are popular due to their light weight, cleanliness, ISPM 15 exemption, and ease of recycling.
-Wood composite pallets as well are ISPM 15 exempt, providing a stiff, competitively priced product which can be readily recycled.
+Wood composite pallets are also ISPM 15 exempt, providing a stiff, competitively priced product which can be readily recycled, and which are typically nestable to improve cube utilization in transport and storage.
 Metal pallets also have a presence, especially in applications where pallet strength and durability are requirements.

-Pallet Style Pallet style relates to features such as single or double face (single or both top and bottom deck), and whether a pallet is reversible (either side can be used for the top deck) or non-reversible (having top and bottom deck but only one intended for use as a top deck).
+Pallet style relates to features such as a single or double face (single or both top and bottom deck), and whether a pallet is reversible (either side can be used for the top deck) or non-reversible (having top and bottom deck but only one intended for use as a top deck).
 Various bottom deck configurations are also considerations in pallet style.
-A single faced pallet is also commonly as a skid.
+A single faced pallet is also commonly called a skid.

 - 48×40 26.9% of U.S. production